 Approaches to learning

-In order to research and write an Extended Essay, you will need to develop many skills.
-The International Baccalaureate has defined 5 skills that are useful for working on your Extended Essay and your Diploma Programme in general.
+In order to research and write a Personal Project, you will need to develop many skills.
+The International Baccalaureate has defined 5 clusters of skills that are lifelong learning skills through out your PP and your Middle Year Programme in general.
 These are called the Approaches to Learning.
 They are part of a greater framework called the Approaches to Teaching and Learning (ATLs).
 The Approaches to Learning consist of 5 skills:

 Take 5 sheets of flipchart paper and write a different 'approach to learning' (skill) on each sheet.
 Place each piece of flipchart paper on a separate table.
 Alternatively, create an online board for brainstorming, using a site such as Padlet or Stormboard.